 So while radial symmetry might seem a bit unconventional, you’ll find it all over the place.
 You just have to look!

 It isn’t true symmetry, but it’s a type of apparent reflection that you can use for great results.
 For instance, if you have two people standing on one side of the frame, and you have two people standing on the other side of the frame, that’s near symmetry (even though the people aren’t identical!).

-It’s not a reflection.
+It’s not a true reflection.
 It’s not necessarily even obvious to the viewer that the reflection is there.
 But each side of the frame will be carefully balanced, which is why it’s worth pursuing.

 How Can You Find Symmetry for Your Compositions?